ShaunCurtis/CEC.Blazor.Examples/Articles/Hydra Discussion Article.md

 1. The `base` is set to `"/red/"`.  **Important** - You need to leading and trailing slashes.
 2. `site.css` is a SASS built CSS file.
 3. `CEC.Blazor.Hydra.styles.css` is the system SASS built CSS incorporating all the reference projects component styles.
 4. We define the specific webassembly script `src="/red/_framework/blazor.webassembly.js"`.
-This is important as it looks for it's configuration as *./blazor.boot.json*, i.e. in the same directory.  *./blazor.boot.json* is the configurstion file for loaidng the WASM executables.
+It looks for it's configuration file in *\{base\}/_framework/blazor.boot.json*, where *\{base\}* is defined in `<base href="">`. *./blazor.boot.json* is the configuration file for loading the WASM executables.
+It's important to realise that *base* needs to have a trailing "/" for this to work.

-The final bit of the jigsaw is the mapping on Hydra's `Startup.cs`.
+The final bit of the jigsaw is the mapping in Hydra's `Startup.cs`.
 The middleware is configured with the correct *BlazorFrameworkFiles* and any get requests to */red/* are directed to */_Red.cshtml*.

-Once the SPA starts any navigation to known Urls withinin the application are routed by the SPA.
-Any external Urls are issued as http gets.
+Once the SPA starts, any navigation to known Urls within the application are routed by the SPA.
+Any external Urls are Http gets.
 In Hydra and Urls to */red/** are directed to */_Red.cshtml*.
 So */red/counter* will start the SPA on the counter page, while  */red/nopage* will load the SPA but you will see the "Nothing at this Address" message.

 You need to be a little careful with the route "/".
-I prefer to set the SPA home page up with a route "/index" and always reference it that way in links.
+I prefer to set the SPA home page up with a route "/index" and always reference it that way.

 ### Blazor Server

 A Blazor Server SPA is configured a little differently.
-We don't need to build a `Program.cs` with a single entry point.
-We can configure the startup page to load any class implementing `IComponent`, so our entry point can come from anywhere.
-For code and route management I define a Razor Library project per SPA.
+We don't need a `Program.cs` with a single entry point.
+We configure the startup page to load any class implementing `IComponent`, so our entry point can come from anywhere.
+For code and route management define a Razor Library project per SPA: keep everything compartmentalized.

 We've aleady seen the configuration of the `Startup.cs` in the first section, so we don't need to cover it here.
-The key point to understadn is that there's one Blazor hub for all the SPAs, so the services required by all the SPAs are defined together.
-Ut's easy to overexited about this.
-Won't it be huge.
+There's one Blazor hub for all the SPAs, so the services required by all the SPAs are defined together.  it's easy to overexcited about this: won't it be huge?
 That all depends on what your services are and their scope.
-They will only be loaded as needed.
+They're only loaded as needed.

 You need to configure an *endpoint* for each Server SPA.
-You've seen these already.
+You've seen these already in `Startup.cs`.

-The client side of the SPA is again defined as a single page, but unlike the WASM page which is just static Html, the Server page is a razor page.
-You can see the `Component` entrypoint for the application.
+The client side of the SPA is again defined as a single page.
+Unlike the WASM page, which is just static Html, the Server page is a razor page.
+You can see the `Component` entry point for the application.
 What Razor does with the page depends on the `rendermode`.

 ```html
 @page "/spagrey"